robotology/iit-ibm/examples/README.md

 Open the browser on any device connected to your network and go to the address
 ```
 your.machine.ip.address:3000
-// or simply localhost:3000 if you are on the same machine where you run the examples.js script.
+// Please *do not use* localhost:3000 (although it works if you are on the same machine where you run the examples.js script).
 ```
 (You can get your device ip by typing `$> ifconfig` on a shell on the machine where the examples is running).
 You should see a webpage like the one below